treehouses/treehouses.github.io/pages/blog/20201216-securityscan.md

-# How to Read and Interpret a Static Scan
+# How to Read and Interpret a Security Scan

 16, December 2020 • [jayala-29](https://github.com/jayala-29)

 ---

-## What is a static security scan?
+## What is a security scan?

 When developing an application, whether it's mobile or web, it's important to keep security in mind for ensuring the safety of potential users.
 Running a security scan on source files is a simple yet effective way of making sure secure code practices are being followed and that there are little to no holes for attackers to take advantage of.